vladtruthfull/my-first-repo/README.md

 # my-first-repo

-#Everuthing is so great in life and I love to play the guitar
+#Everything is so great in life and I love to play the guitar